 It's with relief that we can confirm that Covid-19 rates across the UK continue to drop and are now at low levels.
-Throughout, much of the UK shops and high streets have re-opened.
-For overseas walkers restrictions on quarantine on arrival are also being reviewed and its expcected that these will be dropped for many countries by early July.
-The list of travel corridors with the UK is due to be published next week and is expected to include Spain, France, Greece, Italy, the Netherlands, Finland, Belgium, Turkey, Germany and Norway, so no quarantine will be required if arriving in the UK from these countries.
-Talks are ongoing with the USA and Australia and New Zealand.
-The official position from the UK Government is on this link but be aware that it will change any day now to include the easing of restrictions for arrivals from the above countries.
+Throughout the UK shops and high streets have re-opened.
+For overseas walkers restrictions on quarantine on arrival have now been removed for the majority of countries.
+The official position from the UK Government is on this link but be aware that it changes all the time

 There are no restrictions at all on local footpaths and National Trails where the space and freedom feels great after months of lockdown - we know because we have been out walking them!
-Holiday accommodation in SW England reopens to visitors from 4th July and this includes inns, hotels, B&B's and campsites.
-There will be some changes to how these operate which you can read about below but anyone who wants to walk here will be able to as long as they are flexible about the accommodation and facilities in the overnight stops.
-Restaurants, cafes and pubs are all able to open with some restrictions in place so they may not be as full as usual.
+Holiday accommodation in SW England reopened to visitors on 4th July and this includes inns, hotels, B&B's and campsites.
+There are some changes on how these operate which you can read about below but anyone who wants to walk here will be able to as long as they are flexible about the accommodation and facilities in the overnight stops.
+Restaurants, cafes and pubs are all able to open with some restrictions in place so they may not be as full as usual but they are open

-We are starting to run walking holidays again from August 1st - we feel this gives the accommodation 3 weeks to adjust to reopening and any issues can be resolved before our walkers arrive.
-We are busy providing quotes and taking new bookings for walking holidays from August onwards and are catering for what is a big increase in enquiries from walkers who want to get out after being in lockdown.
+We are starting to run walking holidays again from August 1st - we delayed by 3 weeks to give accommodation time to adjust to reopening and so that any issues could be resolved before our walkers arrive.
+We are busy providing quotes and taking new bookings for walking holidays from August onwards and August and early September are already getting very full due to a big increase in enquiries from walkers who want to get out after being in lockdown.

 Many of you will be wondering if you should re-book your walking holiday for August to November 2020 or wait until 2021 - the following information is provided to try and help you make the right decision.
 You can read the official latest Government information on the virus and restrictions on this link www.gov.uk/government/publications/coronavirus-action-plan